-Fiction: Money Heist – Reality: Quantitative easing
+Fiction: Money Heist – reality: quantitative easing

 So, where did that money go?
-In reality, a portion was used by the banks to speculate on the stock market (which is why listed companies pay dividends each year which are ever more colossal than the time before), while another portion was reinvested in central banks…Yes, you read that right.
-That money, which came from the central banks to help commercial banks, eventually returned to the coffers of those central banks, for the sole purpose of generating interest.
+In reality, a portion was used by the banks to speculate on the stock market (which is why listed companies are paying even more colossal dividends year on year, while another portion was reinvested in central banks…Yes, you read that right.
+That money, which came from the central banks to help commercial banks, eventually returned to the coffers of those same central banks, for the sole purpose of generating interest.

 Money Heist’s Professor challenges the principle of fiat currencies!

 In the first season of Money Heist, the robbers’ mentor rips up a €50 note, yelling, “It’s nothing […] It’s paper, you see!
 It’s paper!”
-(In fact, the original title of the series is La Casa de Papel, or “The House of Paper”.)
+(In fact, the original Spanish title of the series translates literally as ‘The House of Paper’, in relation to ‘House of Money’, which is how they say ‘mint’).
 This is where the concept of fiat currencies comes into play.
-They have very little intrinsic value (the cost of the paper and of production).
-In fact, its value is imposed by the authorities.
-The State – or the EU in the case of the euro – gives a €50 note its function: it can be exchanged for a good or service valued at €50.
+They have very little intrinsic value (just the cost of the paper and production) and their value is actually imposed by the authorities.
+The state—or the EU in the case of the euro—provides a €50 note with its function: it can be exchanged for goods or a service valued at €50.
 And it also offers a guarantee of that assigned value.
 For this to work, the users must have complete confidence in the stability of the institution: whatever happens, my €50 printed on this piece of paper will be worth €50.
 But what happens if the financial institution or the government should waver?
 The Professor is gambling on the assumption that the Bank of Spain will not be willing to take that risk…

 Who said watching telly couldn’t be educational?!